pbuckles22/MinesweeperReinforcedLearning/tests/TEST_CHECKLIST.md

 # Minesweeper Test Checklist (Updated)

+> **Note:** As of the latest test run, 33 tests are failing, mostly related to action masking, flag logic, parameter validation, and script checks.
+Performance tests are all passing.
+See inline notes for details.

 ## Priority 1: Core State Management & Mechanics
 - [x] Safe cell reveal: `assert not terminated` fails
 - [x] Safe cell cascade: Not explicitly listed, but likely related to state update issues